nicokaiser/rpi-audio-receiver/README.md

 # Raspberry Pi Audio Receiver

-A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay, Spotify Connect and UPnP.
+A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay 1, Spotify Connect and UPnP.

 ## Features